lazybark/lazybark/README.md

 ## 👋 Hi, I’m Lazybark<br>
-I’m a Golang developer, system engineer and creative coder interested in microservices, webtech, messengers, cryptography and neural networks.<br>
+I’m a Golang developer, system engineer and creative coder who interested in microservices, webtech, messengers, cryptography and neural networks.<br>
 My main mission is to create fast and simple solution for every task I face, so I like to perform experiments and never afraid of getting through someone else's code.
 <br>
 Also I write fiction books in russian <a target="_blank" href="https://sergey-krekhno.ru/books/cydonian_girl/">![](https://img.shields.io/badge/website-link?style=social&logo=Google%20Chrome)</a>